 Joann Knuth – Secretary

 Joann Knuth is an Education Consultant and the past Executive Director of the Minnesota Association of Secondary School principals.
 Knuth has over 40 years of experience in education as an educator, principal, and superintendent in the St. Paul Public Schools.
 She has led efforts to create a vision for the high school of the 21st century and an evaluation model and process for Minnesota’s principals.
-She lives in New Brighton with her husband John and has two grown children.
+She lives in New Brighton with her husband Dan and has two grown children.

 Natalie Cook – Director

 Natalie is an associate organizer at the Sierra Club working on the Beyond Coal Campaign.
 She graduated from Hamline University with a degree in Environmental Studies and Legal Studies in 2012 and was the President of the student group, MPIRG.
 Climate Generation’s YEA!
 MN Coordinator from 2013-2015, Natalie knows that young people are not only tomorrow’s leaders, but today’s.
-Natalie brings organizing experience and an inside view of our Emerging Leaders/youth programming.
+Natalie brings organizing experience and an inside view of our youth programming.

 Leigh Currie – Director

-Leigh Currie practices environmental law as a staff attorney at Minnesota Center for Environmental Advocacy.
+Leigh Currie practices environmental law as a senior staff attorney at Minnesota Center for Environmental Advocacy.
 For many years Currie led wilderness trips to the Boundary Waters, Montana, Wyoming, Alaska and the Canadian Arctic and continues to enjoy the outdoors with her family.
 Leigh is the mother of two and lives in St. Anthony Park with her husband, Peter.